MarcAstner/CRAPy/PROGRESS_REPORT.md

 - had a look at the previous one and collected data of the servo and the rover

 #### Timon:
+- do some troubleshooting as the printer is heavily underextruding
+- print more things
+-
 #### Xavier:
 - Sarted modifying Jonas' algorithm with Linus (changing the sensors in the simulation to give a distance input rather than a boolean)
 - Installed a dual boot on my PC to be able to run Ubuntu with ROS and test the Lidar